 Every single day.
 This is not negotiable as I need the pain relief and the time out (in addition to cleaning up!)

 Usually I do my best to notice and be thankful for the good, but I am currently formalizing the practice with a journal book I purchased for 100 days of gratitude.
+All you really need to do to get started is to write down three things you are grateful for each evening.
+It can be as simple as you survived!
+I talk about gratitude as part of the mindful practices you can incorporate to help you manage chronic pain, fatigue, anxiety, overwhelm and more.
+See the free workshop here.

 Lots of water is required for nursing.
 I would like to start adding fruit and herbs for even healthier hydration.